VanyaVoykova/Programming-Basics-Book-Java-EN/chapter-07-complex-loops-exam-problems.md

 ![](assets/chapter-7-2-images/02.Magic-numbers-04.png)

 As we can see, we can solve the same problem by using different types of loops.
 Of course, there is a most suitable choice for each problem.
-In order to practice each type of loop, try to solve each of the following problems by using every type of loop we've studied so far.
+In order to practice each type of loop, try to solve each of the following problems by using every type of loop we've learned so far.

 ### Test in the Judge System